 What is Project Management at Soliant?

 Many people are familiar with the term “project management.”
 Generally speaking, project management is using different tools to help steer the direction of a project to its goals.
-However, project management can mean something different at every company.
+However, it can mean something different at every company.
 If you ask 10 project managers, “What is project management?” you’ll get 10 different answers.
 This is because the role varies based on the needs of each individual team.

 Project Managers (PMs) work across a large range of technology practices, methodologies, and industries.
 Different methodologies will adapt to fit the company’s needs.
 No wonder you might be questioning what exactly is entailed in project management!
-We’ll take a little time to explain what Project Management means here at Soliant and why it is important.
+We’ll take a little time to explain what it means here at Soliant and why it is important.

 Launching a Project